DioneCabigas/Student-Health-and-Counseling-System-/README.md

    - Easy access to records for both students and staff.

 5. **Prescription Management**
-   - View and update prescribed medications, dosage, and progress reports.
+   - Add and view prescribed medications, dosage, and duration.

 6. **Notification System**
    - Keeps users informed about new appointments, reminders, and other important updates.